mme/vergeml/docs/Training/Configuration.md

 * model: contains all model relevant defaults
 * data: all data relevant functions, parameters and preprocessing steps.
-* samples-dir: path where your data samples are stored.
+* samples-dir: path where your data instances are stored.
 * trainings-dir: path where your trainings are stored.
 * cache-dir: path where your caching file is stored.
 * device: computational resources allocation for training and inference.